Mengly J. Quach

-Early life
+Early life and education

 Quach was born in Battambang Province, Cambodia on 25 March 1969.
-During and after Khmer Rouge regime, Quach survived the Dangrek genocide in Dângrêk Mountains areas: after being pushed back by the Thai Royal Army, his family eventually managed to find refuge in Thailand in their second attempt to escape Cambodia.
-Quach and his family were resettled in the United States in 1984 from Khao-I-Dang refugee camp after the war (their first attempt was the journey to Nong Chan Refugee Camp in 1979).
-He was raised and educated in California.
+During and after Khmer Rouge regime, Quach survived the Dangrek genocide in Dângrêk Mountains areas.
+After initially being pushed back by the Thai Royal Army, his family managed to find refuge in Thailand in their second attempt to escape Cambodia.
+Quach and his family were resettled in the United States in 1984 from Khao-I-Dang Refugee Camp after the war after their first attempt to journey to Nong Chan Refugee Camp in 1979 had failed.

+Quach was raised and educated in California.
+He attended University of California, Berkeley in 1991 for pre-med and received his Doctor of Medicine in General Medicine from Spartan Health Sciences University in 1998.
+Quach also completed his medical clerkship at the University of Illinois Hospital in Chicago.
+He received his master's degree in Public Health Practice from the University of Massachusetts Amherst in 2007.
+Quach was a professor at the Cleveland Chiropractic College in California until 2002.

 Career

-He attended University of California, Berkeley in 1991 for Pre-Med and received his Doctor of Medicine in General Medicine from Spartan Health Sciences University in 1998.
-Quach also completed his medical clerkship at the University of Illinois Hospital in Chicago.
-He received his Masters in Public Health Practice from the University of Massachusetts Amherst in 2007.
-Quach was a professor at the Cleveland College in California until 2002.